 In addition to tracking your runs, Carv looks at metrics related to your weight distribution, timing, the orientation and symmetry of your skis and more.
-This gives you access to metrics that you have never had before such as your maximum edge angle, enabling you to really drill into your technique.
+This gives you access to statistics such as your maximum edge angle, enabling you to really drill into your technique.

 The wearable was successfully funded at the start of 2016.
-Shipping to backers is expected to begin in January.
+Shipping to backers is expected to begin soon.

 Trace tracks and stores all the stats from every snow (or surf) session.
-Mount the little device near one of your bindings, and you are set to go.
+Just mount the little device near one of your bindings, and you are set to go.

-Trace helps you improve by tracking and analyzing your runs.
-With a combination of a 9-axis IMU and GPS, the device shows your progression over time.
-You will get stats on total airtime, max jump height, vertical distance, max speed, calories burned, max slope angle and ride time.
-Furthermore, you can also see the approach speed you need to clear a kicker, how far you’re jumping, and how jumps compare from resort to resort.
+Trace helps by tracking and analyzing your runs.
+With a combination of a 9-axis IMU and GPS, the device shows stats on total airtime, max jump height, vertical distance, max speed, calories burned, max slope angle and ride time.
+Furthermore, you can see the approach speed you need to clear a kicker, how far you’re jumping, and how jumps compare from resort to resort.

 The other aspect to the little device is its GoPro video integration.
 Trace will auto-edit all of your GoPro footage without you having to lift a finger.
 Just sync your camera before you start filming, and when you get back, upload the raw footage to your PC or Mac.
 In just a few minutes, all your footage will be organized into individual clips of just your runs — with color correction, stats overlay, and easily shareable.